International Face and Body Art Day – Feb. 1, 2027

 International Face and Body Art Day FAQs

-What is the purpose of body art?
+What is the cultural significance of body art?

 International Face and Body Art Day Activities